cdapio/cdap/cdap-docs/admin/source/installation/security.rst

 CDAP Security
 ============================================

 Cask Data Application Platform (CDAP) supports securing clusters using a perimeter security model.
-With perimeter security, access to cluster nodes is restricted through a firewall.
-Cluster nodes can communicate with each other, but outside clients can only communicate with the cluster through a secured host.
+With perimeter security, cluster nodes can communicate with each other, but outside clients can only communicate with the cluster through a secured host.
 Using CDAP security, the CDAP authentication server issues credentials (access tokens) to authenticated clients.
 Clients then send these credentials on requests to CDAP.
 Calls that lack valid access tokens will be rejected, limiting access to only authenticated clients.

 Authentication in CDAP consists of two components: